-Once you decide on the best way to solve your wet basement problem, how do you get the work done?
+Once you decide on a solution, how do you get the work done?

 Grading, Gutters, and Downspouts

-You can probably make gutter, downspout, and grading improvements on your own.
+You can probably DIY gutter, downspout, and grading improvements.

 For downspout work, you can buy downspout pipes and joints, flexible plastic drainage pipe, window wells, transparent window well covers, and other materials from home improvement stores.
 If you want expert help with downspouts or gutter work, check our ratings of gutter cleaners and gutter installers.

-For grading work, you can do it yourself, hire landscaping companies, or consult companies that specialize in drainage work.
+For grading work, you can do it yourself, hire landscaping companies or consult companies specializing in drainage work.
 Before hiring a contractor, have several companies send out estimators to look at your problem and provide proposals and price quotes.

 Interior and Exterior Drainage Systems

 If your problem is intractable enough to warrant an interior or exterior drainage system, you probably need to hire a basement waterproofing contractor or drainage specialist.
-The ratings and comments from our surveys of consumers shown on our Ratings Tables will help you get started.
+The ratings and reviews from our surveys of area consumers will help you get started.

 Be warned: If you do need to hire a waterproofing contractor, get proposals from more than one.
-We find that different companies may propose drastically different—and in some cases costly and unnecessary—solutions.
-Don’t let them pressure you into a decision.
+Different companies likely will propose drastically different—and in some cases costly and unnecessary—solutions.
+Many companies use high-pressure sales tactics.
+Don’t let anyone pressure you into a decision.

-When you review ratings of basement waterproofing contractors, keep in mind a critical distinction: Ratings and reviews tell you how satisfied (or dissatisfied) customers have been with the work.
-The problem is that some companies do an unnecessary job well, and may not have recommended the least expensive or best solution.
+When you review ratings of basement waterproofing contractors, keep in mind that they tell you how satisfied (or dissatisfied) customers have been with the work.
+But some companies do an unnecessary job well, and may not have recommended the least expensive or best solution.
 If homeowners go for pricey cures and they work, a company will score high in terms of customer satisfaction but may be a bad place to go for advice.

-When choosing any contractor, check its schedule of payments.
-A payment schedule that allows you to pay most or all of the cost of a job after completion gives you leverage to make sure it’s completed promptly and neatly.
-The best arrangement is to hold final payment until after the first heavy rain, when you can find out how well the job holds up.
+When choosing any contractor, check payment schedule: It should allow you to pay most or all of the cost after completion.
+This gives you leverage to make sure the job is completed promptly and neatly.
+The best arrangement is to hold final payment until after the first heavy rain so you can find out how well the job holds up.